slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Simplicity is a great virtue but it requires hard work to achieve it and education to appreciate it.
 And to make matters worse: complexity sells better."
 -- Edsger Dijkstra*

-> *"There is no exquisite beauty without some strangeness in the proportion."
--- Edgar Allan Poe*

-> *"Sharpness is a bourgeois concept."
--- Henri Cartier-Bresson*

-> *"Limit everything to the essential but do not remove the poetry."
--- Dieter Rams*

 ## On design

-> *"Good design: is innovative; makes a product useful; is aesthetic; makes a product understandable; is unobtrusive; is honest; is long-lasting; is thorough, down to teh last detail; is environmental friendly; is as little design as possible."  -- Dieter Rams (Ten principles for good design)*
+> *"Good design: is innovative; makes a product useful; is aesthetic; makes a product understandable; is unobtrusive; is honest; is long-lasting; is thorough, down to teh last detail; is environmental friendly; is as little design as possible."
+-- Dieter Rams (Ten principles for good design)*